phdonner/phdonner/README.md

 ## Multilingual Markdown

 In line with earlier work, the tutorial will be published at least in English and Finnish.
-This is not a unique endevour, but the aim presents a couple of challenges.
+This is not a unique undertaking, but the aim presents a couple of challenges.
 It is assumed that this problem has already been tackled in the GitHub community.
 After assessing those solutions, an attempt will be made to define a set of good practices to be used in other aspects of the project.
 Perhaps we will be able to reproduce the content in other languages, as well.

 ---